jordalgo/estream/readme.md

 ## Summary

-Estreams, or event streams, are a simpler* abstraction for listening to async events.
-Estreams deal with three different event types: data, error, and end or, more specifically EsData, EsError, and EsEnd.
+Estreams, or event streams, are a simple abstraction for listening to async events.
+Estreams deal with three different [event types](#event-types): data, error, and end.
+Estreams at their most basic are stateless transfer tools that just take in events and push them out to consumers.
+Unlike many other reactive libraries that conflate the concept of streams and observables and even data within static arrays, Estream tackles a single use-case and that is async events, which can happen once or continuously throughout the life-cycle of an app.

+Events, unlike chunks of data or a value that can change over time, require their own custom helpers.
+For example, instead of a buffer, where data is kept in chunks, events (and Estreams) have a history.
+Events are also immutable, which is why if you map over a piece of data from one event, it becomes another.
+Estreams can also replay events, combine event streams, and filter, scan, map, reduce, and debounce events.

 ## Event Types